Australian post office box prices rise again

 18 February 2016

 According to AusPost brochure, “there’s even more reason to renew your PO Box”, as they are promising 24/7 parcel collection.
-That’s if you are lucky to use the post office with that service available, as the fine print at the very bottom of the reverse side of the brochure warns.
-Watch out for that asterisk* and check whether the ‘red door’ collection option is going to happen at your post office any time soon before making happy plans.
+That’s if your post office has that service available, as the fine print at the very bottom of the reverse side of the brochure warns.

-Other than that, the past year seems to have been pretty uneventful: the stamps are still $1 (wow!), the delivery is slower, the letters are often left sticking out of the street mailbox, the usual PO Box price rise (although, the increment is smaller than in recent years), a few letters correctly addressed to the PO Box returned by AusPost to sender without anyone in the post office knowing why or how, signing up for a MyPost account is suggested at every opportunity AusPost gets (they must be desperate to get the subscriber numbers up), and the “free notifications” are still only available to those who signed up for MyPost.
+Other than that, the past year seems to have been pretty uneventful: the stamps are still $1 (wow!), the delivery is slower, the letters are often left sticking out of the street mailbox, the usual PO Box price rise (although, the increment is smaller than in recent years), signing up for a MyPost account is suggested at every opportunity AusPost gets (they must be desperate to get the subscriber numbers up), and the “free notifications” are still only available to those who signed up for MyPost.

 26 February 2017